Kuala Pilah (town): Mount Angsi

-The summit of Mount Angsi is the main attraction, with height at 825 metres above sea level, accessible through an 8.89km trail from Bukit Putus.
+The summit of Mount Angsi is the main attraction, with height at 825 metres above sea level, accessible through an 8.89 km trail from Bukit Putus.
 There are long cabins for mountain climbers, tracks for hikers and jungle paths for the adventures.

 Python Park

 Python Park (in Malay "Taman Ular Sawa") is situated in compartment 45 of the Angsi Forest within the Ulu Bendul Eco-Forest Park, the 4-hectare Ulu Bendul Python Park aims to collect and safeguard endangered snake species, particularly pythons.
 The park's establishment is expected to enhance Ulu Bendul Recreational Forest's appeal as an eco-tourist destination.
 It was opened to public in March 2008.

 Among the python species that is available in the python park are the Colombia Rainbow boa (Epicratus cenchria maurus), Brazilian Rainbow boa (Epicratus cenchria chenchria), Green anaconda (Eunectes murinus), Carpet python (Morelia spilota), Sumatran short-tailed python (Python curtus), Green Burmese python (Python molurus bivittatus), and Reticulated python (Python reticulatus).